Montessori Mom

 Advanced Lesson

-Combine the 1/2 and 1/4 pieces together to make it more challenging.
+Combine the 1/2 and 1/4 pieces together to make the 3 period lesson more complicated.

 Complex Fraction Game

 Use 2 or 3 whole pie pieces and various fraction pieces, such as 1/2, 1/4, 1/8.
-Use only the larger fractions for younger children.
 Put the fraction pieces in bag and have each child randomly take 3 pieces.

-Take turns filling in the whole pie.
+Take turns filling in the whole pic.
 After each turn, take another fraction piece from the bag.
 Play until the pieces won't fit.

 Play this in teams to make it a cooperative game.
 It's okay to change the rules of any game to make it more fun!